 The ActivStats Tools are based on the ActivStats statistics e-book!

 The Law of Large Numbers, Random Quantitative Generator and Central Limit Theorem Tools demonstrate fundamental principles important to statistics.

 The Normal Table, t Table, Chi-Square Table, and F Table are a convenient way to look up critical values from those distributions.

 The Mean Bootstrap, Regression Bootstrap, Quantitative Randomization Test and Binary Randomization Test provide randomization-based ways to perform inference that can be used to supplement classical most frequent inference methods—or even to replace them.

 These tools provide built-in datasets, but can also be used with any tab-delimited text data file for which the first row holds variable names.

 ActivStats for OS X or Windows

-ActivStats is an innovative multimedia product that teaches introductory college-level statistics and the use of our Data Desk 6.3 data exploration package.
-ActivStats was designed and authored by Paul Velleman, and reflects comprehensive research into how people learn, and specifically how people learn statistics.
+ActivStats is a downloadable multimedia product that teaches introductory college-level statistics and the use of our Data Desk 6.3 data exploration package.
+ActivStats was designed and authored by Paul Velleman and reflects comprehensive research into how people learn, and specifically how people learn statistics.